J0hnniemac/yt-blobsync/README.md

 I would love to here your feedback below and if there are any other area that you think I should look into, drop me a note in the comments.

 (I am just starting to get into Azure)

+# Other things to do
+If you delete a blob container in source, it will not be replicated at the destination.
+You could add this functionality after sync of existing containers are complete.

+You propapbly don't need to genereate a SAS token for every Blob Container, depend how long the copy takes.
+Just create a longer timed SAS Token.